 However, excessive Ws may affect a student in the calculation of probation and dismissal, loss of financial aid awards, and are sometimes not accepted in classes completed to meet major requirements at some four year colleges and universities.
-Withdrawals may be processed using on-line registration (www.canyons.edu), telephone registration STAR registration system [1 (888) 206-STAR (7827)], or by visiting the Admissions and Records Office during business hours.
+Withdrawals may be processed using on-line registration www.canyons.edu, STAR telephone registration, or by visiting the Admissions and Records Office during business hours.
+To call STAR from the 661 area code, dial 255-2867, from outside the 661 area code, dial 1 (888) 206-7827.
 Withdrawal forms may be obtained in the Schedule of Classes, on the College Web site or in the Admissions and Records Office.